 You may already know that New York is one of the most demanded cities by tourists around the world, and as such, there are quite a few types of passes available for all kinds of tastes.
 If what you prefer is to have unlimited access to as many attractions as possible (an open bar of attractions), I recommend the New York Pass (you can read my practical guide about the card here: New York Pass).

-The good thing about the New York Explorer Pass, as you know, is that it has 30 days of validity from its first use, so if you are going to make a long trip to New York you can take it easy...as long as you do not choose 10 attractions and you are going to be 3 days in the city, in that case, you will have to run!
+The good thing about the New York Explorer Pass, as you know, is that it is valid for 30 days from its first use, so if you are going to make a long trip to New York you can take it easy... as long as you don't choose 10 attractions and you are going to spend 3 days in the city, in that case you will have to run!

 Finally, I would like to remind you of my most important recommendation: enjoy your visit to New York!
 Although the New York Explorer Pass requires you to visit as many attractions as possible to maximize savings, remember to leave a little time each day of your trip to get lost in the streets of the Big Apple and see what you discover on your own.

-In case the New York Explorer Pass doesn't convince you, don't worry because there are other passes available for New York and maybe one of them will fit better to the trip you are planning.
+In case the New York Explorer Pass doesn't convince you, don't worry because there are other passes available for New York and maybe one of them fits better to the trip you are planning.
 To make it easier for you to choose, here are the practical guides I have written about other passes available and a comparative compilation of all of them: